Why Machine Footprint Matters When Moving Mulch or Soil

 When does The W.I.T.C.H.™ make the most sense?

-The W.I.T.C.H.™ makes the most sense when material must travel over distance but still needs wheelbarrow-level placement in tight, finished, soft, sloped, or access-limited areas.
+The W.I.T.C.H.™ makes the most sense when material must travel over distance but still needs wheelbarrow-level placement in tight, finished, soft, sloped, obstructed, or placement-sensitive areas.

 Bottom Line